Keith-Tachibana/Keith-Tachibana/README.md

 Nowadays, I mainly code in JavaScript/TypeScript since I find web app development the most exciting and the most rewarding as well, especially if you are pair programming or are part of a larger collaborate team effort.
 The entire process from planning to wireframing to development to production to testing to troubleshooting is a fun, albeit at times frustrating, journey that really demands the best out of you in order to grow and eventually make it to a senior or lead developer position.

 In order to stay on top of all the latest developments being released to see if any are applicable to any of my projects, it really helps to have a dependable source for that type of information.
-One such resource that I have grown to enjoy reading (and listening to since they also have a podcast) is (https://softwareengineeringdaily.com/)[Software Engineering Daily].
+One such resource that I have grown to enjoy reading (and listening to since they also have a podcast) is [Software Engineering Daily](https://softwareengineeringdaily.com/).

 [![Keith Tachibana's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Keith-Tachibana&count_private=true&show_icons=true&theme=chartreuse-dark)](https://github.com/Keith-Tachibana/github-readme-stats)